As you might expect, your electric bill has the potential to increse IF your usage increases.

 Yes.
 The electricity from this plan is backed by renewable resources.
 According to the EPA, "A Renewable Energy Certificate, or REC (pronounced: rěk), is a market-based instrument that represents the property rights to the environmental, social and other non-power attributes of renewable electricity generation.
 RECs are issued when one megawatt-hour (MWh) of electricity is generated and delivered to the electricity grid from a renewable energy resource."

 All EVs are eligible, provided they are plug-in models.
 This includes:

 The Electric Vehicle Free Charging Program only covers charging done at your home address, but any charging you do at your workplace, a public charging station, or elsewhere reduces your need to charge at home.

-No, but during the free charging hours a Level 1 charger will provide only 13.5 miles on average, compared to 150 miles or more with a Level 2.
+No, but during the free charging hours a Level 1 charger is estimated to provide between 10.5 and 19.5 miles of range, compared with 42 to 105 miles of range on a Level 2 charger, according to The California Electric Vehicle Infrastructure Project (CALeVIP).
 A Level 2 charger requires professional installation, whereas a Level 1 plugs directly into a standard 120-volt outlet.